Alexandrov geometry: foundations

-\parbf{G-delta sets.} Recall that arbitrary union of open balls in a metric space is called \emph{open set}.
-A subset of a metric space is called G-delta set if it can be presented as an intersection of countable number of open subset.
-Often we will use the following classical result:
+\parbf{G-delta sets.} Recall that an arbitrary union of open balls in a metric space is called an \emph{open set}.
+A subset of a metric space is called a \emph{G-delta set} if it can be presented as an intersection of a countable number of open subsets.

-\begin{thm}{Baire's theorem} Let $\spc{X}$ be a complete metric space and $\{\Omega_n\}$, $n\in \NN$ be a collection of open dense subsets of $\spc{X}$.
-Then $\bigcap_{n=1}^\infty\Omega_n$ is dense in $\spc{X}$. \end{thm}
+\begin{thm}{Baire's theorem} Let $\spc{X}$ be a complete metric space and $\{\Omega_n\}$, $n\in \NN$, be a collection of open dense subsets of $\spc{X}$.
+Then $\bigcap_{n\in \NN}\Omega_n$ is dense in $\spc{X}$. \end{thm}

 \parbf{Proper spaces.} A metric space $\spc{X}$ is called \emph{proper} if all closed bounded sets in $\spc{X}$ are compact.
 This condition is equivalent to each of the following statements: \begin{enumerate} \item For some (and therefore any) point $p\in \spc{X}$ and any $R<\infty$, the closed ball $\cBall[p,R]\subset\spc{X}$ is compact. \item The function $\distfun{p}{}{}\:\spc{X}\to\RR$ is proper for some (and therefore any) point $p\in \spc{X}$. \end{enumerate}